 1. Department Qualifying Exam (DQE):

 The PhD Department Qualifying Examination (DQE) is intended to determine a PhD candidate's ability to successfully pursue a research project at a level appropriate for the doctoral degree.
-The DQE is an oral examination adminsitered by a committee of three MAE faculty members, one of whom must be the student's faculty advisor; a fourth committee member from another department is optional.
+The DQE is an oral examination adminsitered by a committee of three faculty members, one of whom must be the student's faculty advisor; a fourth committee member from another department is optional.

 3 Committee Members: